-The prompts for action below build on our previous communications.
-These prompts are not a complete list and we expect your firm to consider anything else that may be relevant.
+The prompts build on our previous communications and supervisory engagement with your firm.
+They are not a complete list, and we expect your firm to consider anything else that may be relevant.

 We want to thank those firms that are on track to comply with the Duty for closed products by 31 July 2024.
 For those with work to do, there is time to make any changes necessary.
 That includes ensuring both that your firm is compliant for its own activities and that it shares relevant information with other firms in its distribution chain to enable them to comply.